Skip to content

 Lentos & European Capital of Culture Bad Ischl Salzkammergut 2024 – Linz, Lauffen, Bad Aussee

-The Lentos Art Museum Linz is also participating in the European Capital of Culture Bad Ischl Salzkammergut 2024 with two further exhibitions under the overarching title The Journey of the Paintings:
+The Lentos Art Museum Linz was participating in the European Capital of Culture Bad Ischl Salzkammergut 2024 with two further exhibitions under the overarching title The Journey of the Paintings:

 The Journey of the Paintings